cerner/terra-ui/client/app/bundles/App/GettingStarted/Theming.md

 ```

 ### Using the theme provider to dynamically switch between themes
-Terra UI offers a theme provider component to theme various Terra UI components via CSS custom properties a.k.a CSS variables.
+Terra UI offers a theme provider component to theme various Terra UI components via CSS custom properties.
 This is accomplished by setting a CSS class which contains defined CSS custom properties for the specified theme on the DOM element that wraps the children rendered by the theme provider.

 Note: The CSS custom properties applied via the theme provider component only work in browsers which have native support for CSS custom properties.